 MaineMTA State Junior, Senior, and Young Artist Performance Competitions & Composition Competitions

 MaineMTA State Performance Competitions & Composition Competitions are part of the MTNA National Performance Competitions (* See information below).
-We will hold this year’s competition at Colby College on Saturday, October 19, 2019.
+The date and location changes annually, but generally take place in the fall.
 For details, visit:

 or email MaineMTA State President and Competition Chair: